Best Long Lasting Dog Chews to Keep Your Dog Busy

 3. (NOT) Rawhide

-Plenty of no-hide and hide-free dog chews give your dog the texture and taste of rawhide without the risks of rawhide.
+Instead of offering your dog traditional rawhide, try a safer rawhide alternative.
+Plenty of no-hide, hide-free, and collagen-based dog chews give your dog the texture and taste of rawhide without the risks of rawhide.
 Here are a few of our favourites:

 Rawhide-eBook